Study Drama to Learn English — The Tour Guizhou Method

 The traditional method for learning English is ignored when acting methods are studied.
 Language is only one part of communication.
 Studying the acting details of English speaking actors allows you to learn some of the best English in the world.
-The movie clips are chosen for examples of excellent English.
-They are chosen for memorable quotations from popular movies in history.
+The movie clips are chosen for examples of excellent English and memorable quotations .

-The techniques and communication lessons are from the top actors and writers around the world.
-After learning the methods, the student then substitutes his own words and meanings into his learned sentence structures.
+After learning the methods and accents, the student then substitutes his own words and meanings into his learned sentence structures.

-Here is an example of acting methods: Note the body movements, the eyes,eyebrows, gestures, and language.
+Here is an example of video clips used in these methods: Note the body movements, the eyes, eyebrows, gestures, and language.
 All together, in the context of the movie, an emotional reaction should occur.
 You will remember the accent, words, sentences, and grammar if you practice it.

 About the “Method”